CorundumGames/CorundumGames.Codegen/README.md

 ### Usage

 This plugin generates a `DisposeDataFeature` in `Generated/Features`.
 Add it to your `Systems` instance to enable it in your project.

 ### Compatibility

 The plugin itself should work on all platforms that Jenny supports (Windows, macOS, Linux).

 The generated code requires at least Unity 2021.1, due to its use of [`UnityEngine.Pool`](https://docs.unity3d.com/2022.1/Documentation/ScriptReference/Pool.ObjectPool_1).
 If you want to use this generator without using `UnityEngine.Pool`, please [open a ticket](https://github.com/CorundumGames/CorundumGames.Codegen/issues) (or even better, a pull request).

 # Building

+This project can be built and used on Windows, macOS, and Linux.
 Install the latest version of .NET and build it on the command-line.
-This should work on Windows, macOS, and Linux.

 Run the command `dotnet build`, passing in the `.sln` file if you're not in that directory.